 NordVPN uses third-party newsletter and live chat tools to facilitate customer support.
 It says only customer email addresses are available to these external providers.

 VyprVPN logs “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time and total number of bytes used.”
 The most troubling is the user’s source IP, which could be linked to his or her identity through the ISP.
+This information is retained for 30 days.
+VyprVPN told Comparitech, “We do not log a user’s traffic or the content of any communications, or perform both shallow and deep packet inspections.”

 DNS servers are included in the package, and DNS leak protection is built in.
 A kill switch halts all internet traffic if the connection drops.
 For an extra fee, VyprVPN subscribers can avail of the “Chameleon” protocol, which scrambles OpenVPN metadata so deep packet inspection cannot recognize it.

 The company is incorporated in Switzerland.
 VyprVPN has, in the past, taken a hardline stance against torrenting, and in some cases users reported their accounts being disabled or terminated for doing so.
+However, as of 2018, VyprVPN tells Comparitech it does allow torrenting.

 VyprVPN owns its own servers.
 It’s one of the few providers that owns its own data centers in every location around the world rather than renting rackspace from third party hosting services.